SexyGoat/PrettyPoi47/README.txt

 You may need to add yourself to the "dialout" group so you can access the PicKit2 USB programmer.

-To program the PIC16F1827 or the PIC16F1847 chip, issue the appropriate makefile command:
+To program the PIC16F1827 or the PIC16F1847 chip, issue the makefile command:

-  make burn27

-      or

-  make burn47
+  make burn

 An ugly quirk of pk2cmd is its requirement for an absolute pathname for a hex file.
 The makefile uses the ${CURDIR} construct to deal with that.